chitreshkakwani/graphlib/README.md

 #Graphlib
-A library for graph data structures, directed and undirected, and common graph algorithms.
+A library for directed graph data structures and algorithms, inspired by JGraphT in part.

-##Algorithms covered:
+##Algorithms:
 * Topological sort

 ##Build